-Metrorrhagia is abnormal bleeding or spotting that occurs between
+Metrorrhagia or spotting is abnormal bleeding that usually occurs between periods.

-likely refer to it simply as spotting.
-There are many causes of
+There are many possible causes of metrorrhagia, including:

-The menstrual cycle is a regular process that is regulated by hormones and ovulation.
-The average menstrual cycle lasts around 28 days, but it varies among individuals and may be either longer or shorter between 21 and 35 days Each month the uterine lining thickens as it builds up extra blood and tissue in preparation for a potential fertilized egg.
-An egg that is fertilized by a sperm cell may implant itself in the uterine lining and develop into an emn]bryo, a fetus and then into a baby.
+The menstrual cycle is the time between the first day of the menstrual period or bleeding until the first day of the next bleeding.
+A menstrual cycle is a regular process that is regulated by hormones and ovulation.
+The average menstrual cycle lasts around 28 days, but it varies among individuals and may be either longer or shorter, between 21 and 35 days.
+Each month the uterine lining thickens as it builds up extra blood and tissue in preparation for a potential fertilized egg.
+An egg that is fertilized by a sperm cell may implant itself in the uterine lining and develop into an embryo, a fetus, and then into a baby.
 An unfertilized egg or a fertilized egg that does not implant in the uterus is usually absorbed or ejected with the menstrual bleeding.
-During menstruation prostaglandins, a hormone-like substance, cause the uterus to contract.
+During menstruation, prostaglandins, a hormone-like substance, cause the uterus to contract.
 The uterine lining sheds and the blood leaves the body through the vagina.

 The main symptom of metrorrhagia is light to heavy bleeding or spotting between regular menstrual periods.
 You may or may not experience cramps or abdominal pain with bleeding.
 A miscarriage or ectopic pregnancy may cause severe cramps with bleeding.

 If you have irregular bleeding, your doctor can examine you while you are bleeding.
 Do not delay an appointment because you are bleeding.
 It is helpful to keep a record of your periods and irregular bleeding to bring to your appointment.